You can access these settings in the Settings application under the URLs and SEO category.

 Use name path for URL path

-If checked, the name path of pages will automatically be copied into their URL path when they are saved.
+If selected, the name path of pages will automatically be copied into their URL path when they are saved.

 Use permanent URLs

-If enabled, URLs of pages and page attachments will be generated in permanent format.
-If disabled, friendly URLs will be used.
+If selected, URLs of pages and page attachments will be generated in permanent format.
+If cleared, friendly URLs will be used.
 Learn more in Linking pages and files.

 Remember original URLs when moving pages